officelearn/azure-docs.sv-se/articles/azure-netapp-files/azure-netapp-files-create-volumes-smb.md

     For example, if your Active Directory has only the AES-128 capability, you must enable the AES-128 account option for the user credentials.
 If your Active Directory has the AES-256 capability, you must enable the AES-256 account option (which also supports AES-128).
 If your Active Directory does not have any Kerberos encryption capability, Azure NetApp Files uses DES by default.

-    You can enable the account options in the properties of the Active Directory Users and Computers MMC console:
+    You can enable the account options in the properties of the Active Directory Users and Computers Microsoft Management Console (MMC):

     ![Active Directory Users and Computers MMC](../media/azure-netapp-files/ad-users-computers-mmc.png) -->